opencontrol/compliance-masonry/CONTRIBUTING.md

 ```
 pip install -r requirements.txt
 ```
-4. Install Control Masonry (will need to repeat to see changes)
+4. Install Compliance Masonry (will need to repeat to see changes)
 ```
 python setup.py install
 ```